CircleCI Breach Cybersecurity Incident Hunting Guide

-On January 4, CircleCI published a statement announcing the investigation of a security incident.
+On January 4, CircleCI published a statement announcing the investigation of a security breach.
 In this technical blog, we will share how to hunt for malicious behavior that may be caused by this incident and affect not only your CircleCI platform but other third-party applications that are integrated with your CircleCI platform, using only the default logging configuration those services provide.

-We chose popular SaaS and cloud providers GitHub, AWS, GCP and Azure for this Mitiga CircleCI Cybersecurity Incident Hunting Guide.
+We chose popular SaaS and cloud providers GitHub, AWS, GCP and Azure for this Mitiga CircleCI Breach Cybersecurity Incident Hunting Guide.

 What is CircleCI?